 Due Date Extensions: I am under no obligation to provide extensions.
-Providing extensions is problematic for many reasons.
-If you are noticing a pattern of inability to complete your work on time you should seriously consider reducing your academic load.
+If you are noticing a pattern of inability to complete your work on time consider reducing your academic load.

-If you are considering requesting an extension, arrange an appointment time with me ahead of the due date.
+If you are requesting an extension, arrange an appointment time with me ahead of the due date.
 Explain why you are making the request and the number of additional hours/days you are asking for.
 You will need to submit an electronic copy of your draft assignment showing what progress you have achieved.
 The decision about whether or not an extension request is granted is solely at the discretion of the instructor.
 If you do not submit your assignment on the newly agreed upon date/time then penalties for late submission will be applied.

 Writing Competence: Competence in writing is expected.
 Wherever possible, instructors are expected to conduct their courses in such a way as to obtain evidence of student writing skills, in term papers, essays, reports, or other written work, and to demand competence in writing for a passing grade.
-(U.Regina policy) If remedial assistance is recommended, please follow through.
+(U. Regina policy) If remedial assistance is recommended, please follow through.
+The Writing Centre at YC is a service that is available to you, but there are also many online guides that help you correct basic common errors in writing.